SimonV839/MumsDiceGame/README.md

 # MumsDiceGame
  Server and client that allow two players to play a game of dice

+##Aborted:
+See EfDbFirstConsole project. - In memory databases do not support foreign key integrity or stored procedures.
+Will look at authentication before carrying on with this.

 ##Phase 1
 Dummy services will be added which should later be turned into real services.